 THE 14-year-old schoolboy at the centre of the Danny Coles’ Twitter storm has said it is time to move on after the player was sacked as Exeter City captain.

+Will Wenley said he had accepted Coles’ personal apology following the unpleasant exchange on social media.
 But the club conducted an internal investigation into the matter and following a disciplinary hearing last week they have made the decision to remove Coles as club captain, place him on the transfer list and fine him two weeks’ wages.